svHatch/python-project-template/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details (currently not configured) │
-    ├── guide              <- A set of markdown files with documented best practices, guidelines and rools for collaborative projects
+    ├── guide              <- A set of markdown files with documented best practices, guidelines and rules for collaborative projects
     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │